 An Induction Checklist for Supervisors of new research students is available at the start of each academic year.
 This checklist provides advice on procedures to be followed when dealing with new research students and complements the Induction Passport which is available to students.

-- The supervisor should ensure that the research project can be completed fully, including preparation and completion of the thesis, within the time available, and should advise the student accordingly.
+- The supervisor should ensure that the research project can be completed fully, including preparation and submission of the thesis, within the student's original time limit, and should advise the student accordingly.